EHR Data 101

 Understand and utilize EHR data

-Join us for four live sessions where we'll cover how EHR data is created, what it’s used for, and how to derive knowledge and insights from fragmented and messy EHR data.
+Join us for four live sessions where we'll cover how EHR data is created, what it’s used for, and how to overcome common challenges and pitfalls to understand and utilize this type of data.
 Lectures, live guest speakers, and hands-on activities will give you pragmatic and actionable strategies to derive knowledge and insights from the data while building a strong contextual foundation.

 Alex Bohl